This article was rewritten on January 20, 2025.

 The Yoast SEO Analysis

 To get a Yoast SEO analysis, you first need to set your focus keyphrase.
 This is the search query for which you want this content to rank.
-Hopefully you’ve done your research, and it’s relevant to your audience.
+The free version of Yoast lets you choose one, whereas Yoast Premium lets you analyze your content for up to five keywords or phrases.
+This is useful for targeting synonyms.

-Now you’ll see an overall green, orange, or red score expressed by an emoji face, plus rows of recommendations and comments on your optimization problems, improvements, and ‘good results.’
+Once you’ve set your keyphrase for a page or post, you’ll see an overall green, orange, or red score expressed by an emoji face.
+Below that will be rows of recommendations and comments on your optimization work, broken out into problems, improvements, and good results.

-Search engines are smarter now.
-Keywords still have value, but Google understands natural language and synonyms.
+In its early days, SEO was all about putting the exact use of a keyword or phrase as many times as possible throughout a piece of content.
+Thankfully, search engines are smarter now.
+Keywords still have lots of value, but Google understands natural language and synonyms.
 It’s a good practice to include variations on your target keywords in any page or post.

 Here are insights into Yoast’s copy recommendations, what they mean, and how much they impact SEO:

+Keywords in the title are a ranking factor.
 Using Yoast, you can have up to three different titles for any page or post.
 There’s the one that appears on your website, which is what you named the page.
-Then you can configure an SEO title – one containing your keyphrase – in the Yoast SEO box by clicking ‘Edit Snippet’.
+Then you can configure an SEO title – one containing your keyphrase – in the Yoast SEO box below the preview.

 You can also set a custom social media title, but we’ll get to that under the Yoast Social tab.

-The ‘Edit Snippet’ box is where you can also customize your slug (the last portion of your URL).
+Right below the field for the title, you can also customize your slug (the last portion of your URL).
 A customized slug is another part of helping everyone understand what your content is about.
+Although this is a much smaller ranking factor than it once was, it’s still included in most indexes of ranking factors.

-If your slug looks weird in the search results, for example if it’s a string of numbers or too long, it might not get clicked.
+Another reason to customize it is that if your slug looks odd in the search results is that it can look slightly more professional and trustworthy than a really long slug.
 You stand to rank better if it’s concise, features your keyphrase up front, and describes the content topic to readers and search engines.

 A long, rambling introduction could tell search engines that your content doesn’t match the topic as well as a competitor’s.
 Having your keyphrase at the start of your copy also (surprise!) impacts the user experience.